-Other matters reported in the previous year are addressed in the improvement action plans for 2023-24 and 2024-25.
+Other matters reported in the previous year are addressed in the improvement action plans for 2024-25 and 2025-26.

-Other areas for improvement include:
+Areas for improvement include:

-- MRWA CEX to lead in conjunction with the CEX Wirral BC, on the LCR Strategic Waste Management Partnership to develop a new Zero Waste 2040 Strategy for the LCR - Develop the Authority's approach to the planning of future waste management services, in preparation for the procurement of the replacement services currently delivered under the existing Waste Management & Recycling Contract. - Develop an agreed procurement approach to lead new contract procurement - Develop a new approach to Levy Mechanism agreed with District Councils - The authority has been working with the external auditor to ensure the audit of accounts can be brought up to date.
-Members receive a regular report on the progress being made by the authority, its accounting advisers and the external auditors.
-We will continue to report regularly on progress during the year.
+- Implementation of the actions of the Authority's Climate Action Plan - MRWA CEX to lead in conjunction with the CEX Wirral BC, on the LCR Strategic Waste Management Partnership to agree a new Zero Waste 2040 Strategy for the LCR - Implement the Authority's approach to the planning of future waste management services, in preparation for the procurement of the replacement services currently delivered under the existing Waste Management & Recycling Contract. - To implement the MRWA Zero Waste Strategy 2040 so that it is embedded in the Authority's procedures and processes - Develop a new approach to Levy Mechanism agreed with District Councils - Review the Authority's accounting policies, in particular with respect to capital transactions and the repayment of debt with a view to improving the financial robustness of the Authority - To respond to the recommendations arising from the external auditors' review of the Authority's accounts and value for money. - To review procurement arrangements and responsibilities in the light of the new financial system & procurement introduced by St Helen's and the new Procurement Regulations that came into force in 2024/25.